Elaine H. Kim: Community activism

 Kim's decades of community activism include founding and leading several Asian American community organizations in the Bay Area.
 Kim helped start the Korean Community Center (now the Korean Community Center of the East Bay) in 1977.
 The Korean Community Center of the East Bay provides legal assistance for immigration issues and social services for the elderly.

-Kim founded Asian Women United of California in 1976.
+Kim co-founded Asian Women United of California in 1976.
 Through her work with AWU, Kim wrote, produced, and directed documentaries about Asian American women such as Labor Women in 2002 and Slaying the Dragon: Reloaded in 2011.
-Kim was also a co-producer of the 1993 documentary, Sa-I-Gu: From Korean Women's Perspectives, which recounts the 1992 Los Angeles uprisings and their impact on the Korean American community.
+Kim was also a co-producer of the 1993 documentary, Sa-I-Gu: From Korean Women's Perspectives, which recounts the 1992 Los Angeles riots and their impact on the Korean American community.

 In 1985, Kim secured the initial funding for the Asian Immigrant Women Advocates (AIWA), an Oakland-based organization to serve immigrant women garment and hotel workers.